-Summer started on June 21st, and temperatures can get plenty hot here in New Jersey.
+Summer starts on June 21st, and temperatures can get plenty hot here in New Jersey.
 We’re also in a pretty humid location, which can make the heat even more oppressive.
 The thing is, getting outside is great for everyone.
 The fresh air and sunshine can make all the difference for the elderly, and at The Heritage, we work hard to encourage our community members to spend time in the great outdoors at optimal times of the day.
 This is because you need to be smart when you’re elderly and it’s summertime.

 Even More Important Summer Safety Tips